I'd love to help you and your team expand your audience by developing your game's focus on care and characters.

 Humans tend to have two stress responses: fight-or-flight, involving adrenaline and dopamine, and tend-and-befriend, involving oxytocin or vasopressin and opioids.
 In this first half of this workshop we’ll discuss what tend-and-befriend is, how it works, how it feels, and how to use it in game design.
 We’ll discuss what it means for game progression and introduce a set of specific mechanics that can leverage it.
 In the second half, we’ll discuss your games and brainstorm specific ways to integrate tend-and-befriend, considering both the core loop and any potential side content.

 Audience: Creative directors, game directors and designers, world directors and designers, narrative directors and designers, AI/gameplay architects and programmers.
 Anyone whose work involves designing game mechanics, game systems, game feel, game progression, or anything to do with characters.

-Takeaway: A process for game conception and development for new audiences, and frameworks for designing mechanics based on rewards from stress psychology, personality psychology, and positive psychology.
+Takeaway: A process for game conception and development for new audiences, and a framework for designing mechanics based on rewards from stress psychology, personality psychology, and positive psychology.

 More coming soon...